Union covenant alliancelifepartners for Chandra-6

 The environment Bhava-6 = toxic, unfair, victim-minded, enslaved, addicted, criminalized -- and often warlike -- full of blaming, accusations, litigation, and endless interpersonal conflict.

-it is the nature of the maha-dushthamsha that for Chandra-6 with nourishing Chandra in 6, the more one gives, the more 'needy others' will take.
+it is the nature of the maha-dusthamsha that for Chandra-6 with nourishing Chandra in 6, the more one gives, the more 'needy others' will take.
 There is no opportunity for graha in 6 to maintain equitable, just, or mutually satisfactory emotional contracts.
-Legal contracts with very carefully stipulated material terms of agreement may have been success if the L-7 is strong.
-However the core, root, unconditional, folk-based, security-providing, sense-of-belongingness relationships are corrupted in this life.
+Legal contracts with very carefully stipulated material terms of agreement may have been success if the yuvati-pati-7 is strong.
+However, the core, root, unconditional, folk-based, security-providing, sense-of-belongingness relationships are corrupted in this life.
 For a purpose!

 victims of pollution and toxic medication